fkanedev/fkctp-django-Car-Dealerships-ma-ci-tdd-ui/README.md

 - **navbar.html** : Displays the navigation bar.
 - **registration.html** : Displays a "Sign Up" form for new users.
 - **about.html** and **contact.html** : Refer to national company's (Cars Dealership) presentation.
-- **dealer_details.html** : A detailed dealer page to show all reviews for the dealer. each review is displayed as a Bootstrap card, containing an (positve, neutral or negative) emoji according to the result of review's sentiment/tone analysis.
+- **dealer_details.html** : A detailed dealer page to show all reviews for the dealer.
+Each review is displayed as a Bootstrap card, containing an (positve, neutral or negative) emoji according to the result of review's sentiment/tone analysis.
 A link to add reviews will be available for authenticated user.
 - **add_review.html** : A review submission page to allow user create a review for a dealer.

 These templates leverage Django template tags and Bootstrap for styling and layout.